pedro-oliveira/backend-engineering-challenge/README.md

 ## Tests

-I've used the `pytest` package for unit testing.
+I have used the `pytest` package for unit testing.
 The main thing I like about this framework when compared to other solutions is the fact that is less verbose.

 The test cases elaborated can be divided in two types: